Rikthepixel/termz/plugins/vscode/README.md

 ## Release Notes

+### [1.2.0] Quality of life

+- Made terminals created by Termz transient.
+When you close your VSCode Termz terminals aren't persisted.
+- `.termz` files are automatically associated with `JSON`.

 ### [1.1.0] Multiple scripts

 Termz `0.3.0` added support for executing multiple scripts.
 Now the VSCode plugin supports it too.